videojs/video.js/README.md

 <link href="//vjs.zencdn.net/5.19/video-js.min.css" rel="stylesheet">
 <script src="//vjs.zencdn.net/5.19/video.min.js"></script>
 ```
 > For the latest version of video.js and URLs to use, check out the [Getting Started][getting-started] page on our website.

+> We include a [stripped down Google Analytics pixel](https://github.com/videojs/cdn/blob/master/src/analytics.js) that tracks a random sampling (currently 1%) of players loaded from the CDN.
+This allows us to see (roughly) what browsers are in use in the wild, along with other useful metrics such as OS and device.
+If you'd like to disable analytics, you can simply include the following global before including Video.js via the free CDN:
+>
+> ```html
+> <script>window.HELP_IMPROVE_VIDEOJS = false;</script>
+> ```

 Next, using Video.js is as simple as creating a `<video>` element, but with an additional `data-setup` attribute.
 At a minimum, this attribute must have a value of `'{}'`, but it can include any Video.js [options][options] - just make sure it contains valid JSON!